-(d) The locations and sources of the withdrawal or diversion.
+(c) The locations and sources of the withdrawal or diversion.

-(e) The daily withdrawal capacity of the water supply system or individual source or sources.
+(d) The daily withdrawal capacity of the water supply system or individual source or sources.

-(f) The uses made of the water.
+(e) The uses made of the water.

-(g) The places at which the water is used.
+(f) The places at which the water is used.

-(h) The places at which any of the water is discharged.
+(g) The places at which any of the water is discharged.

-(2) The owner shall amend the registration in the manner prescribed by the department within 30 calendar days of the change or modification.
-For changes in property ownership, the new property owner or new public water supply owner is responsible for amending the registration within 30 calendar days of the change.
+(2) Except for changes in property ownership, the owner shall amend the registration in the manner prescribed by the department by March 1 of the year following the change or modification.
+For changes in property ownership, the new owner shall amend the registration within 30 calendar days of the change.